Other Social Agreements

 People may wish to have celebrations, community rituals, meditations, prayers... and all are welcome to participate or not in what feels right for them.

 The backbone of maintaining a harmonious community lies in nourishing healthy relationships with each other and the environment.
 Through open and conscious communication we are able to express our needs, desires, fears and boundaries, helping us to be clear with ourselves and others.
 By listening to others we broaden our perspectives and allow ourselves to hear and feel the other.
 The Sharing Circle is one system in place to help us express and listen.
 If tensions, conflicts or misunderstandings come up, the sooner they are talked about the better.
-We feel the Twin Oaks community states it best by saying "t isn't the existence of conflict that determines the health of a group, but rather the manner in which a group does or doesn't deal with conflict which determines it's health".
+We feel the Twin Oaks community states it best by saying "It isn't the existence of conflict that determines the health of a group, but rather the manner in which a group does or doesn't deal with conflict which determines it's health".
 We make a commitment to speaking up and doing so with conscious delivery.
 By taking responsibility for our own behaviors and emotions, and by understanding that every story holds multiple perspectives, we contribute greatly to the resolution of conflict.

 Understandably, emotions can get triggered and our ability to hear the other or express ourselves in a healthy way may sometimes need assistance.
 If there is a conflict that cannot be resolved between the individuals or group, the assistance of a mediator will be called upon.
 We hope to have several people in the community who can take on the role as mediators which people can seek council with and begin a mediation process.
-The mediator is person who is an empathic listener, who hears what both parties have to say, helps defines the needs of each and guides them to find there own solutions to meet those needs.
+A good mediator is an empathic listener, who hears what both parties have to say, helps define the needs of each and guides them to find there own solutions to meet those needs.
 Anyone with deep listening and strong interpersonal skills as well as clear personal boundaries is welcome to be trained in the mediation process, which would then make them another available mediator to choose from.
 The mediator (or mediators) will meet with both parties together and if need be separately to assist in finding a solution.
 If this is a matter that affects the entire community and calls for a decision to be made, it will be brought to the democratic model.
 If the mediation does not lead to a resolution the issue may be brought to the democratic model as well.
-Any conflict not being addressed may be brought up by another member of the community as a request for mediation between the individuals involved.
+Any conflict not being addressed may be brought up by any member of the community as a request for mediation between the individuals involved.

 The Sharing Circles are weekly community gatherings where people are invited to speak from their hearts and share what is alive for them, a chance to simply be heard by the group without any debate, defense or attack.
 This is not a time to try to resolve a conflict or decide on plans.
 Tensions that arise may be diffused through this process as we listen to each other and hear what the other is experiencing.
 Nor is this a space for berating, accusing or philosophizing.
 This is a space for sharing how you feel in general or regarding a particular event and sharing personal challenges as well as accomplishments and joy!
 Done in a pop-up style where people step up to speak when and if they feel moved, while the rest of the group holds them in a safe space and listens.
 This is a simple yet profound gathering that helps promote freedom of expression while contributing to community cohesion.